pimcore/advanced-object-search/README.md

 ### Plugin Hooks
 Following event listeners are called automatically
-- `pimcore.object.postUpdate` - object is updated in ES index, all child objects are added to update queue.
+- `pimcore.object.postUpdate` - data object is updated in ES index, all child objects are added to update queue.
-- `pimcore.object.preDelete`  - object is deleted from ES index.
+- `pimcore.object.preDelete`  - data object is deleted from ES index.
 - `pimcore.class.postUpdate`  - ES index mapping is updated or index recreated if necessary.

 ### Pimcore Console
 Functions in Pimcore console.
 - `advanced-object-search:process-update-queue` --> processes whole update queue of es search index.
-- `advanced-object-search:re-index` --> Reindex all objects of given class.
+- `advanced-object-search:re-index` --> Reindex all data objects of given class.
 Does not delete index first or resets update queue.
 - `advanced-object-search:update-mapping` --> Deletes and recreates mapping of given classes.
 Resets update queue for given class.

 For details see documentation directly in Pimcore console.